KenKundert/nestedtext/doc/file_format.rst

 **Comments**:

-    Comments are lines that have ``#`` as the first non-space character on the line.
+    Comments are lines that have ``#`` as the first non-white-space character on the line.
 Comments are ignored.

 **Blank lines**: